chrullrich/WUAPItest/README.md

 ### But why?

-ìBut why?
+‚ÄúBut why?
 There is plenty of VBScript (or PowerShell) out there that runs entirely without a C# compiler!
-Just check Google!î
+Just check Google!‚Äù

 Well ... have you tried any of it on Windows 10 2004 recently?